chrplr/shuffle-go/README.md

 This project is copyrighted by its author, Christophe Pallier <christophe@pallier.org>

-It is licensed under the GPLv3.
+It is licensed under the [GNU General Public License v3](LICENSE.txt)